bnicholson98/word-detective/PHASE_1_COMPLETE.md

-# Phase 1 & 2: Core Foundation & Game Logic - COMPLETE ✅
+# Phase 1, 2 & 3: Complete Game Implementation - COMPLETE ✅

 ## Summary
 Phase 1 of the Word Detective development has been successfully completed with all components implemented, tested, and validated.